What is an App?¶

-- Apps are hosted on public GitHub.com repositories.
-Apps can comprise any combination of MatLab, Python or other types code.
+- Be hosted on github.com as public repositories.
+Apps can comprise any combination of MatLab, Python, or other types of code.

 - Write all output files in the current directory (

-./), in a structure defined in a Brainlife
+./), in a structure defined as a Brainlife

 Brainlife Apps follow a technical specification called Application for Big Computational Data analysis or ABCD